epeld/pl-chess/Notes.md

 ## TODOs for GUI Development

-- Pre-render bitmaps in various sizes.
-Force chessboard to be 8 x those sizes

-- Define a board class that knows all the squares and that can "load" a position
+- Figure out protocol for GUI -> Logic communication

+- Display FEN info somewhere, e.g move nr, whose turn, CHECK, etc

 - Define a game-frame that can follow a game.

 - Allow board to input new moves, both using keyboard AND mouse

-- Display FEN info somewhere, e.g move nr, whose turn, CHECK, etc

 - Parse UCI engine output.
 Add a frame for that